meta-company/makex/documents/source/comparison.md

   - Tabs are forced.
 This frequently confuses new users.
   - Uses an unconventional syntax to access/escape variables.
   - Uses variables such as `$<`, `$@`, `$^` to refer to inputs/outputs/dependencies/etc.
+- Make requires a `clean` step to remove artifacts.
+- Make requires manually managing the outputs or cache of targets/Tasks.
 - Make provides no help, introspection, analysis or visualization tools.
   - Accessing the list of targets in make file is convoluted.
 - Make provides no access to the build graph.